top of page

 5. AI-Assisted Note-Taking and Transcription

-Become Your Change Ltd uses AI-assisted transcription tools during or following sessions to support accurate and timely clinical record-keeping.
-The tools currently in use are Heidi¹³ and Fireflies.¹⁴
+Become Your Change Ltd uses AI-assisted transcription to support accurate and timely record-keeping during or following sessions.
+The tool currently in use is Heidi.¹³

-These tools are a clinical necessity and a reasonable adjustment.
-They allow Bronwyn to remain fully present with you during the session while ensuring your clinical record is accurate and professionally maintained.
-Their use is disclosed here in full transparency, in line with ICO guidance on AI and data processing.⁶
+This tool is a clinical necessity and a reasonable adjustment.
+It allows Bronwyn to remain fully present with you during the session while ensuring your record is accurate and professionally maintained.
+Its use is disclosed here in full transparency, in line with ICO guidance on AI and data processing.⁶

 • Only Bronwyn Evans has access to session transcriptions

-• Formal clinical notes are retained in line with the schedule in Section 7
+• Formal clinical and professional records produced from the transcriptions are retained in line with the schedule in Section 7

 • No audio or video is saved unless explicitly agreed in advance